[image]

 After the initial copy, you'll make changes on one device at a time, and push them to other devices with this app whenever you wish.
 These change propagations (a.k.a. syncs) use your USB ports and removable drive, and vary by usage mode:

-In both modes, this app supports automatic rollbacks (i.e., undos) for all the changes its syncs make on each device.
+In all modes, this app supports automatic rollbacks (i.e., undos) for all the changes its syncs make on each device.
 This helps ensure the safety of your content.
 You can even undo multiple syncs to reset your content to a prior state in the past.

 Beyond copies and syncs, this app also has tools for verifying the content copies you'll create, along with portability utilities, configuration options, and help resources.
 We'll explore these later.